Sushmit94/practice/README.md

-Just a piece of code pushed to github while learning backend(Includes database Mongodb ...)
+Just a piece of code pushed to github while learning backend(Includes database Mongodb)